This page was last updated September 2022.

 - Minimise worker movements across Campus

-- Conduct meetings via TEAMS
+- Conduct meetings via remote platforms as available (eg: Microsoft Teams).

 - All persons to maintain 1.5m physical distance from others (as much as possible)